khughitt/labnote/README.rst

   with repos.
 - Allow sorting of categories by order in settings (default), name, or date-modified.
-- Allow sorting of entries by name or date modified.
 - Add option to show entries in a "journal mode" with all entries displayed together, sorted from most recent to oldest.
 Category divisions can either be hidden entirely, or displayed as (colored) tags to the right side of the entry titles.
 - Validate config file before running; print out warning messages for missing images.
-- Switch to something like [Skeleton](http://getskeleton.com/) for default layout.

 .. |Build Status| image:: https://travis-ci.org/khughitt/labnote.svg?branch=master
    :target: https://travis-ci.org/khughitt/labnote